Trespassing (album): Critical reception

 Trespassing received generally favorable reviews from music critics upon its release.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 66 based on 10 reviews, which indicates "generally favorable reviews".
 Rolling Stone gave Trespassing a positive review, stating that it was "the great pop album everybody was hoping Adam Lambert would make."
 AllMusic cited Lambert's confidence and catchy hooks in songs like "Kickin' In", "Shady" and "Cuckoo" and stated that "even if these songs never grace the charts, they sound like inevitable hits and prove that Lambert is a genuine pop star who has now left American Idol far behind."

+Writing for USA Today, Brian Mansfield wrote: "More cohesive, more personal than 2010's For Your Entertainment, Trespassing find Adam drawn to the beats and sounds of electronic dance music.
+As he heads there, he takes his fans with them, introducing them to new scenes, expanding their musical palettes."
+Shirley Halperlin from The Hollywood Reporter found that the album, "in one start-to-finish sitting, takes the listener full circle much like a relationship would or a night out or a block of time known as life."

 Entertainment Weekly was slightly more critical and gave the album a B−, finding its second half to be "so laughably over the top" and going on to say that "by the end, our hero is wailing about fallen Towers of Babel and ripping away his flesh and bone to a red river of screams."
 Slant Magazine appreciated the record sounding "current" and Lambert's "newfound control and knowing when it's actually in service to a song to unleash the full power of his voice", yet criticized the tracks "Better Than I Know Myself" and "Never Close Our Eyes" as "the same kinds of soulless, studio-slick flourishes that have characterized [producer Dr. Luke's] work with Katy Perry and Ke$ha".
 Billboard noted the album's change of sound and was positive of Lambert's "vocal charisma and ridiculous power" and went on to say that "the lesson with Adam Lambert is the same now as it was when he was burning up "Idol" three years ago—underestimate him at your own risk".
+PopMatters editor Josh Langhoff wrote: "Like his first album For Your Entertainment, Trespassing disappoints because it's Lambert playing on pop's terms and sometimes narrowing the terms unnecessarily."
+Associated Press editor Wayne Parry noted that "Lambert narrows" his focus on Trespassing "to dance, pop tracks."
 The album was voted the best album of 2012 in the Rolling Stone Reader's Poll.